 I step into the “official taxi” line and get a taxi.
 I hand him the paper with my hostel.
 Fifteen minutes later the driver pulls up to a dark building.
 I can’t see a sign and nothing looks like a hostel entrance.
 “Is this my hostel,” I ask.
 “Si,” he says with a nod of his head, “Si.”
 I climb out and grab my stuff.
 I expect the driver to leave.
 Instead, he gets out of the taxi.
 He presses the buzzer and waits until a hostel worker opens the door and lets me in.
 I thank my driver and begin to breathe again.

 The next morning, I go to the bus terminal.
 I have some minor communication issues trying to buy a bus ticket to Neiva.
 I finally find a bus clerk who figures out what I want.
 She hands me a ticket, then beckons a young man.
-He motions for me to follow him, and he guides me to a bus from Matthews Buses Commercial.
+He motions for me to follow him, and he guides me to a bus.
 I repeat this adventure several times over the next two weeks.
 Each time someone helps me find my way and get on the correct bus.

 Next, I head to the scariest place on my itinerary, San Agustin.
 It is one of the active guerrilla areas.
 I ride the bus up the winding road.
 The road is surrounded by jungles and cliffs.
 I realize how easy it would be for a guerilla to make me disappear forever.
 I arrive in the town square and get directions to the hostel.
 I stop several times as ask for directions.
 Everyone is happy to share a smile and point me in the right direction.
 I am beginning to wonder why I put so much thought into Colombian horror stories.